NikolayKolomiytsev/Rockabilly-Radio/README.md

 Technology:

-Custom view of Sound Changer
+Custom view of Sound Changer,
-Notification Service with custom view
+Notification Service with custom view,
-Audio Stream with radio
+Audio Stream with radio,
-Parsing an HTML text for knowing song title
+Parsing an HTML text for knowing song title,
-C++ ExoPlayer
+C++ ExoPlayer,
-Animations
+Animations, JSOUP for parsing HTML.